Last updated: February 2026

 - Budget constraints require a simpler solution

-- Your equipment operates in fixed, controlled environments
+- Your equipment operates in fixed, controlled environments (factories, data centers)

 Choose Telematics if: